DURUII/Homework-Algorithm-TSPLIB95/README.md

 # Homework-Algorithm-TSPLIB95

-This project replicates/implements some classic algorithms for solving the traveling salesman problem, including:
+This project aims to replicate and implement several classic algorithms for solving the traveling salesman problem,
+including:

 - Greedy Nearest Neighbor Algorithm
 - Christofides-Serdyukov Algorithm
 - Simulated Annealing Algorithm
 - Genetic Algorithm

+I am planning to submit this project as my homework for the "Evolutionary Computation" course at WUST.

 ## Getting Started